14 of the best family hiking vacations in the USA

 Ohiopyle State Park is a 19,000-acre park located along the Youghiogheny River Gorge in southwest Pennsylvania.

-While this park is known for its whitewater sports, it has over 100 miles of hiking trails for hikers of all abilities.
+While this park is probably best known for its whitewater sports, it has over 100 miles of hiking trails for hikers of all abilities.
 Many of these trails feature waterfalls and scenic overlooks.
 All trails are marked with colorful blazes.

-The rapids at Ohiopyle State Park in Pennsylvania offer a great view as you hike the miles of family friendly trails
+The rapids at Ohiopyle State Park in Pennsylvania offer a great view as you hike the miles of family friendly trails.

 Rhode Island: Audubon Society of Rhode Island Nature Center and Aquarium